High-Yield Checking Who Needs A High-Yield Checking Account?

 Interest rates on these accounts ranged from 0.2% to 6.17%, with the average being 1.64%, according to Bankrate's 2013 High-Yield Checking Survey.
 The most common annual percentage yields, or APYs, were 1%, 1.5% and 1.75% rather than the 2.01% in last year's survey.

 Consumers should remember that the APY is higher than the nominal rate due to the effect of compounding, which means a bit more interest is earned each period and is added to the principal.

 The downside is that high-yielding checking accounts typically have strict requirements or other drawbacks compared to basic checking accounts that don't earn interest.

-Based on Bankrate's 2011 High-Yield Checking Survey, accounts that offer high APY generally require a bigger minimum balance commonly $10,000 to $25,000, though the range extends from $500 to $50,000 -- or the use of other banking services.
+According to Bankrate's 2013 High-Yield Checking Survey, accounts require on average a balance cap of $17,102, compared to last year's $19,118, though the range extends from none to $25,000.
+And, they often require the use of other banking services.

 Accounts offered by online banks have fewer rules but lack the convenience of neighborhood branches.
 Instead, the account management typically must be performed through a website, telephone call, mobile device or traditional ATM.
 Fees for other-bank ATM transactions may be refunded, DesBarres says.

 The ability to meet the minimum balance requirement is a key determinant of whether someone should have a high-yield checking account, DesBarres says.
 Beyond that, this type of account is most appropriate for people who can and should keep more cash on hand to meet daily expenses or who want to avoid riskier investments.
 Seniors living on a fixed income would be one example of a group for whom these accounts might make sense, he says.